DoctorWkt/SwiVM/Readme.md

 [Swieros](https://github.com/rswier/swieros) into Verilog.
 The long term goal is to get it to synthesize and to run on an FPGA using open-source tools.

+## Status - 19th August 2019

+I designed the MMU and made a first cut implementation of it.
+So far I've tested it in non-paging mode and fixed a few bugs.

 ## Status - 18th August 2019

 Most of the user-mode instructions are implemented, not the float ones.